Physician Practices

 • Many physicians are joining new professional organizations created to oppose corporate influence in US medicine, according to The Wall Street Journal.
 Some groups work with lawmakers on legislation intended to limit private equity’s influence in healthcare.
 Others aim to educate peers about private equity’s impact on their profession.
 Nearly $1 trillion has been invested in the healthcare sector by buyout firms since 2012, according to The Wall Street Journal.
 Most analyses focus on how private-equity ownership affects patients but it has also imapcted physicians.
 Many are angry about losing autonomy and feel that Wall Street investors are standing between them and patients, according to Vicki Norton, an emergency doctor in Florida and the president-elect of the roughly 8,000-member American Academy of Emergency Medicine.
 The American Medical Association, the nation’s largest doctors’ organization, hasn’t taken a position on private equity in healthcare but it opposes the corporate practice of medicine and in 2022 passed a resolution against private equity’s involvement in medical training.

-• Physician practice employment and average wages for nonsupervisory employees increased slightly during the first 10 months of 2024, according to the US Bureau of Labor Statistics (BLS).
+• Physician practice employment and average wages for nonsupervisory employees increased slightly during 2024, according to the US Bureau of Labor Statistics (BLS).
 Revenue for physician offices increased 8.7% year over year and 5.4% quarter over quarter in the second quarter of 2024, according to the US Census Bureau.
-Physician practice prices increased slightly during the first 10 months of 2024, according to the BLS.
+Physician practice prices increased slightly during 2024, according to the BLS.

 Get A Demo